Willamette River: Geology

 The Willamette River basin was created primarily by plate tectonics and volcanism and was altered by erosion and sedimentation, including deposits from enormous glacial floods as recent as 13,000 years ago.
 The oldest rocks beneath the Willamette Valley are the Siletz River Volcanics.
 About 35 million years ago, these rocks were subducted by the Farallon Plate beneath the North American Plate, creating the forearc basin that would later become the Willamette Valley.
 The valley was initially part of the continental shelf, rather than a separate inland sea.
 Many layers of marine deposits formed in the forearc basin and cover the older Siletz River Volcanics.
 About 20 to 16 million years ago, uplift formed the Coast Range and separated the basin from the Pacific Ocean.

 Basalts of the Columbia River Basalt Group, from eruptions primarily in eastern Oregon, flowed across large parts of the northern half of the basin about 15 million years ago.
-They covered the Tualatin Mountains (West Hills), most of the Tualatin Valley, and the slopes of hills further south, with up to 1000 ft of lava.
-Later depositions covered the basalt with up to 1000 ft of silt in the Portland and Tualatin basins.
+They covered the Tualatin Mountains (West Hills), most of the Tualatin Valley, and the slopes of hills farther south, with up to 1000 ft of lava.
+Later deposits covered the basalt with up to 1000 ft of silt in the Portland and Tualatin basins.
 During the Pleistocene, beginning roughly 2.5 million years ago, volcanic activity in the Cascades combined with a cool, moist climate to produce further heavy sedimentation across the basin, and braided rivers created alluvial fans spreading down from the east.